 Welcome to a new series of gluten free country guides, starting with gluten free Italy.
 I have been writing coeliac city guides for some time now but suddenly realised that general gluten free country guides could be really useful for other coeliacs.

-I used to live in Italy and I speak (slightly rusty) Italian so should be very well placed to give you some tips on being gluten free and travelling here.
+I used to live in Italy and I speak (now slightly rusty) Italian, so should be very well placed to give you some tips on being gluten free and travelling here.
 We have two trips planned this year and spent 5 weeks in Italy last year, so you will find lots of specific city guides too.

 Let me start by saying gluten free Italy is easy.
 There is widespread awareness of coeliac disease and Italian children are tested as soon as they display any symptoms.